P a R D e S

 often, utilizes terms and concepts from Kabbalah.
 But, Chasidus clarifies and

-illuminates all levels of traditional Torah interpretation (PARDES), including, but not
+illuminates all levels of traditional Torah interpretation (PARDES), including, but

-which gives life to the other four.
+level, which gives life to the other four.

 The need for Chasidus arose because: